 For European scuba divers, the idea of diving with phenomenal pelagic species usually brings on thoughts of far flung destinations in Asia or the Caribbean.
 That is, until they learn about the Azores.

-Scuba diving in the Azores offers world-class sightings of some incredible species, including blue sharks, whale sharks, mako sharks, mobula rays and manta rays.
+Scuba diving in the Azores offers world-class sightings of some incredible species.
+Residents include blue sharks, whale sharks, mako sharks, mobula rays and manta rays.
 The volcanic archipelago is an autonomous Portuguese territory consisting of nine islands.
-The Azores are situated in the Atlantic Ocean, approximately 1500km west of the mainland, and the location and convergence of currents makes this spot a haven for spotting big creatures in the blue.
+The Azores are situated in the Atlantic Ocean, approximately 1500km west of mainland Portugal.
+The location and convergence of currents makes this spot a haven for spotting big creatures in the blue.

 In order to protect this unique location, many dive operators are conservation-minded and run programmes rooted in ecotourism.
 For this reason, the Azores were recently named as a Mission Blue Hope Spot.
 As well as the wonders under the surface, the lush landscapes above the water makes the Azores a great spot for land-based activities such as hiking, cycling and horse riding.

 This European hidden gem is a diver’s paradise.
-Read on to learn everything you need to know about scuba diving in the Azores – from which sites to dive and which islands to visit, to how much it costs to scuba dive in the Azores, and what certification level you need to dive in these stunning islands.
+Read on to learn everything you need to know about scuba diving in the Azores.
+We’ll share which sites to dive and which islands to visit, how much it costs to scuba dive in the Azores, and what certification level you need to dive in these stunning islands.

 How to get to the Azores

 The main international airport is in Ponta Delgada, located on São Miguel island.
-Most European cities offer flights directly into this airport, and North American travellers can also fly to Ponta Delgada via Boston or Toronto.
+Most European cities offer flights directly into this airport.
+North American travellers can also fly to Ponta Delgada via Boston or Toronto.
 From both mainland Europe and North America, the flight time is around 4-5 hours.